 You will work in teams to execute the class menu.
 At the end of class, participants gather to enjoy the food they have prepared.
 Wine is served with meals in most classes.
 All class menus are subject to change.
 While a snack platter is offered in both morning and evening classes, you may want to consider a light snack before joining us for class.
 Students are encouraged to bring a light lunch or dinner to all pastry classes.

-ICE's resident sommelier, Richard Vayda, pulls out all the stops for this very special holiday class.
-Too many people are intimidated by champagne, tending to tiptoe around it instead of enjoying and serving it with food.
-No longer!
-In this class, you will dine on beautiful hors d'oeuvres along with a select group of sparkling wines.
-Your evening begins with a discussion of the origin and making of sparkling wine, while tasting various examples---from non-vintage to vintage to rosé.
-The highlight of the tasting will feature a Prestige Cuvée Champagne paired with an American challenger.
-The class rounds out with students enjoying a buffet of classic luxury food matches while indulging in additional bubbly, making for a sparkling winter evening to remember!
-We'll taste at least nine wines, plus foods.
+ICE's resident sommelier, Richard Vayda, pulls out all the stops for this very special Valentine's Day celebration.
+For this delightful class, you will dine on a variety of hors d'oeuvres along with a select group of wines.
+Your evening begins with a discussion of the origin and making of sparkling wine, while tasting various examples --- from non-vintage to vintage to rosé.
+The highlight of the tasting features a prestige cuvée Champagne paired with an American challenger.
+The class rounds out with students enjoying a buffet of classic luxury food matches while indulging in additional bubbly, making for a sparkling evening you'll always remember.

 Ranked as America’s Best Culinary School (USAToday 2019), our roster of Chef-Instructors have run top kitchens around the globe.